PPL-IIITA/ppl-assignment-syashakash/README.md

 ```
 ## How to run?
->To run any question folow the steps
+>To run any question follow the steps
 ```
 To create a header files inclusion file g++ -c boy.cpp